280 Broadway: Previous uses

 Prior to the settlement of New Amsterdam (now New York City) in the 17th century, the site was largely a ravine that drained into Collect Pond in the northeast.
 The surrounding area contains evidence of the interments of individuals, mostly of African descent.
 Interments may have begun as early as the 17th century.
 These corpses were part of a cemetery called the Negros Burial Ground, which operated until the 1790s.
 During the next two centuries, historians were aware of the burial ground's existence but had believed that the corpses were destroyed.
 The section of the Negros Burial Ground between Duane and Reade Streets, east of Broadway, was initially lower than the surrounding ground.
 The land was raised by up to 25 ft, and subsequent buildings' foundations were relatively shallow, thus preserving this section of the cemetery.

 Just prior to the construction of the current building, the northwest corner of the site had contained Washington Hall, the former headquarters of the Federalist Party.
-The red-brick hotel was built from 1809 to 1812 on the site of the African Burial Ground.
+The red-brick building was built from 1809 to 1812 on the site of the African Burial Ground.
 Designed by John McComb Jr., the building was converted to a hotel in 1828.
 Washington Hall became less prominent during the mid-19th century, as the oyster bar in its basement became more important than the hotel itself.
 The hotel burned down in July 1844 and was replaced by the original section of the current building.
 The rest of the site contained residences, which were all demolished by 1884.